SafeHands Trust Fund

-The triennial report, dated 21 October 2016, was prepared by Mazars LLP, a top ten UK audit and accounting firm and one of Europe’s largest audit and accounting firms, following their appointment to do so by the Trustees, Pitman’s Independent Trustees Limited.
+The most recent actuarial report, dated 11th October 2017, was prepared by Mazars LLP, a top ten UK audit and accounting firm and one of Europe’s largest audit and accounting firms, following their appointment to do so by the Trustees, Pitman’s Independent Trustees Limited.
 The report complies with the Technical Actuarial Standards on Funeral Plans, Modelling, Data and Reporting, as issued by the Financial Reporting Council, and the Actuarial Profession Standards APS Z1 and APS X2 issued by the Institute and Faculty of Actuaries.

 The valuation of the Trust showed an asset valuation, after allowing for any deferred tax liability, of £22.3m.
-The valuation results of a Central Scenario based on a set of assumptions about likely future events (in simple terms, anticipated future mortality rates) valued the surplus at up to £9.3m - and also showed, that assuming all plan-holders died on 31st May 2017, there would be a surplus of funds of £1.5m.
+The valuation results of a central scenario based on a set of assumptions about likely future events (in simple terms, anticipated future mortality rates) valued the surplus at up to £9.3m - and also showed, that assuming all plan-holders died on 31st May 2017, there would be a surplus of funds of £1.5m.

 The actuarial methodology based the calculation of the future liabilities on the projected costs of the funerals expected each year, and the expenses incurred in administering the Trust.
 The report made appropriate assumptions as to future inflation rates and investment returns for each class of investment, with allowance for any taxes likely to arise, and took into account likely future mortality rates.

 Not too sure which plan is right for you?
 Call us today on Freephone: 0800 024 6959

 Lines are open 9am-8.30pm Mon-Fri and 9am-5pm on Saturdays